spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-metric-computation/csa-averaged.rst

 CSA (Averaged across vertebral levels)
 ######################################

-First, we compute the cord cross-sectional area (CSA) and average it between C3 and C4 vertebral levels.
+First, we will start by computing the cord cross-sectional area (CSA) averaged across vertebral levels.
+As an example, we'll choose the C3 and C4 vertebral levels, but you can specify any vertebral levels present in the vertebral level file.

 .. code:: sh